jibf/unified_benchmark/README.md

     ```

 ### Run evaluation
 Specify the --model and --model-provider flags to run DrafterBench.
 The supported models and providers are [available here](https://docs.litellm.ai/docs/providers).
-You can name your experiment with the --exp_name flag, or it will be set as "drafterbench".
+You can name your experiment with the --exp_name flag, or it will be set as "drafterbench" by default.
 ```shell
 python evaluation.py --model gpt-4o-2024-08-06 --model-provider openai --temperature 0.0 --exp_name drafterbench
 ```